24 practical manufacturing KPIs for time-starved production managers

 OEE = Performance x Quality x Availability (actual production time / scheduled time)

 9. Overall operations effectiveness (OOE)

-Overall operations effectiveness or OOE measures the availability of all operations from the beginning to the moment they end.
-Manufacturing industries track this metric to have a clearer picture of how their processes are running.
+Overall operations effectiveness, or OOE measures the availability of all operations from the beginning to the moment they end.
+Manufacturing industries track this metric to better understand how their processes are running.

 For example, planned maintenance for machines is included in the OOE calculation but not in the OEE calculation.
-Machines are generally not productive during maintenance times — if they are then hold onto them.
-Visualized OOE data gives production managers ideas on how to improve their processes for optimal output.
+Machines are generally not productive during maintenance times — if they are, then hold onto them.
+Visualized OOE data gives production managers ideas on improving their processes for optimal output.

 OOE = Performance x Quality x Availability (actual production time/ operating time)

 10. On-time delivery (OTD)

 OTD is a straightforward metric that will show you how much of your products are delivered on time.
 You want to keep this metric to the round, beautiful number of 100%, but it will be a challenge in an era of disrupted logistics.